For daily wit & wisdom, sign up for the Almanac newsletter.

 For pressure canning, only use a pressure canner made specifically for canning (Presto or All American) and not a pressure cooker.

-Jar lifter: Large “tongs” that help to pick up hot jars and place safely in the pot with hot water and take them out of hot water after processing.
+Jar lifter: Large “tongs” that help to pick up hot jars and place them safely in the pot with hot water, and take them out of hot water after processing.

 Ladle: A ladle helps to spoon food into canning jars.

-Funnel: A wide-mouth canning funnel make it easier to fill your jars without spilling.
+Funnel: A wide-mouth canning funnel makes it easier to fill your jars without spilling.

 Where to Find Canning Supplies